-Australian Education International (AEI) (opens in a new window) is the international arm of the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE).
+Australian Education International (AEI) (opens in a new window) is the international arm of the Department of Education.
 AEI’s vision is for Australia to be recognised as a regional and world leader in education and training excellence and a partner of choice for international collaboration.

 The Council of Australian Postgraduate Associations (CAPA)’s (opens in a new window) main role is to represent the interests and concerns of postgraduate students to the Federal Government, Federal Opposition and minor parties, and higher education peak bodies such as the Australian Vice-Chancellors’ Committee and the Australian Research Council.

-The Department of Education, Employment and Workplace Relations (DEEWR) (opens in a new window) aims to create a better future for all Australians through learning, science and innovation.
-DEEWR administers the HELP schemes.
+The Department of Education and Training (opens in a new window) aims to create a better future for all Australians through learning, science and innovation.
+The Department of Education and Training administers the HELP schemes.

-The Department of Immigration and Citizenship (DIAC) (opens in a new window) deals with all visa and migration issues.
+The Department of Immigration and Border Protection (DIBP) (opens in a new window) deals with all visa and migration issues.

 Youth.gov.au (opens in a new window) The central hub for information on services and programs for young people.